-We all have that favorite workout that is the GO-TO plan when you miss your normal workout due to a variety of reasons such as a busy day at work, facilities closing early, and travel.
-Some people go back to a basic calisthenics circuit that they remember from the military, while other take a day off.
 Whatever your workout plan is today, sometimes life gets in the way and things happen.
 The pool closes early.
 The gym loses power.
-The basement is flooded and you have to deal with that problem first.
+The basement is flooded, and you have to deal with that problem first.
 Or you just overslept and missed your morning workout time.
-Things happen!
+Things happen.

-Here are some of my personal favorite back up plans that I have used over the years, and some from the many readers of these articles who answered my social media request for their GO-TO plan:
+Here are some of my favorite backup plans that I have used over the years, and some from the many readers of these articles who answered my social media request for their go-to plan:

-1. The PT PYRAMID: You cannot go wrong with the PT Pyramid.
-This is probably the first workout I remember when I first joined the military to get PT scores higher.
-There are many derivations of the standards 1-10-1 Pullup, Pushups x 2, Situps x 3 PT Pyramid, and you are only limited to your imagination and some common sense.
+1. The PT Pyramid: You cannot go wrong with the PT pyramid.
+This is probably the first workout I remember when I joined the military and wanted to improve my PT scores.
+There are many derivations of the standard 1-10-1 pull-up, push-ups x2, sit-ups x3 PT pyramid, and you are limited only by your imagination and some common sense.

-2. The Super Set: When you have a short time and no equipment, you can always do the PT Superset to get your reps completed for that day and say you actually did something physical.
-You are only limited to how many sets you have time to do or your body can handle.
+2. The Super Set: When you have little time and no equipment, you always can do the PT super set to get your reps completed for that day and say you did something physical.
+You are limited only by how many sets you have time to do or your body can handle.

 4-6.
-Classic Variations: These fall into the Max Rep Set category and can be done quickly.
-In 30 minutes you can really get a great workout if you push yourself.
-The Murph, made popular by CrossFit, as well as the Sandbaby Murph and 500 also fall into this category and require minimal equipment (pullup bar and a back pack).
+Classic variations: These fall into the max-rep set category and can be done quickly.
+In 30 minutes, you really can get a great workout if you push yourself.
+The Murph (made popular by CrossFit), Sandbaby Murph and 500 also fall into this category and require minimal equipment (a pull-up bar and backpack).

-Sometimes, you may go to the gym having forgotten your routine at home and have to wing it.
-Here are some classic Lift /PT/ Cardio Mix workouts that will help you still get something done.
+Sometimes, you may have to wing it at the gym.
+Here are some classic lift/PT/cardio mix workouts that will help you still get something done.

-7. The "Kitchen Sink" Circuit: Sometimes, when I walk into a hotel weight room (plenty of time to kill) and just see a room full of machines with no free weights, I try something to challenge myself.
-Every exercise available you do as much weight as you can for as many reps as you can.
-In between, bouncing from one machine exercise to the next, rest with 50 abs of choice or 1 minute plank post.
-"Rest with abs" is a great way to keep moving and feel like you are doing something constantly.
-Also see how quickly you can burn 100 calories on ANY of the cardio machines – all out sprints.
+7. The "Kitchen Sink" Circuit: Sometimes, when I walk into a hotel weight room and just see a room full of machines with no free weights, I try something to challenge myself.
+For every exercise available, you do as much weight as you can for as many reps as you can.
+In between, bouncing from one machine exercise to the next, rest with 50 abs of choice or a one-minute plank pose.

 Often, you only have 30 minutes to do something.
-Many of those PT (1, 2, 3) can be accomplished in 30 minutes.
+Many of those PT sessions (1, 2, 3) can be accomplished in 30 minutes.
 But sometimes, you just have to go do something with nothing.

-9. Just Run: Sometimes you only can get in a run.
-You make these long and slow or short and fast intervals depending on how you feel.
-I usually like to jog around, find a track, and do a mix of bleacher runs, run and leg PT sets, and sprints.
+9. Just run: Sometimes you only can get in a run.
+You can make these long and slow or short and fast intervals, depending on how you feel.
+I usually like to jog around, find a track and do a mix of bleacher runs, run and leg PT sets, and sprints.

-Enjoy the options of these classic Go-To programs above.
-Some gear you should consider if you need something besides a calisthenics workout as your back up plan:
+Here is some gear you should consider if you need something besides a calisthenics workout as your backup plan: